 Ironically, ‘inconvenience’ is exactly what progressive web apps are intended to address.
 Their entire concept focuses on making users’ web experience simpler, more satisfactory and reliable, regardless of the conditions.

 Starbucks' 2x increase of active users and an even rate of desktop and mobile conversions.
 Uber's on 2G networks.
 Pinterest's 44% increase in user-generated ad revenue and 60% increase in engagement.
 All this success is thanks to progressive web apps.

 In case you’ve been longing to know more about the offer of progressive web apps (let’s also call them PWAs for short), this article is at your service.

 A PWA is still a web app, but with several enhancements that are listed below.
 These enhancements can be considered special defining attributes that distinguish a PWA from a common web app:

-Service Workers do the job of proxy servers between an app, a browser (Chrome, Firefox or Opera) and a network.
-They are responsible for caching PWA data on a first load and making an app available for offline use.
+Service Workers do the job of proxy servers between an app, a browser and a network.
+They are responsible for caching PWA data on the first load and making an app available for offline use.
 In Chrome, specifically, Service Worker settings also allow pre-caching and cache management.

 Since networks are now almost everywhere, and everyone’s always connected, it may seem unimportant whether an app can or can’t function offline.
 However, this feature isn’t simply about being available offline, but rather, about being able to perform well in any network conditions.
 Slow speed or low signal isn’t that uncommon, and properly designed PWAs with registered Service Workers ensure smooth navigation even under such circumstances.